 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 So begins Kamila Shamsie’s gripping novel, Home Fire, an adaptation of Sophocles’ Antigone – revolving around the lives of four young British-Pakistani characters – Isma, Aneeka, Parvaiz and Eamonn.
 In a socially confused and politically troubled world like ours, Home Fire is a quiet scream – a story that puts it foot down and speaks softly – but always, always, defiantly.

-After ten long years of being “parent” and sole breadwinner of her orphaned family consisting of herself and two younger siblings, Isma Pasha finally resumes her academic studies in Amherst, Massachusetts.
-It is here that she meets Eamonn Lone, who’s politician father, Karamat Lone, has a long-standing mutual hartred of Isma’s family.
+After ten long years of being a “parent” and sole breadwinner of her orphaned family consisting of herself and two younger siblings, Isma Pasha finally resumes her academic studies in Amherst, Massachusetts.
+It is here that she meets Eamonn Lone, whose politician father, Karamat Lone, has a long-standing mutual hatred of Isma’s family.
 Intrigued by a picture of Isma’s younger sister, Aneeka, Eamonn decides to visit her family home in Preston Road, London, under the pretext of delivering a packet of M ’n’ M’s.
-Thus begins a torrid and passionate affair between Eamonn, who is from a rich and high profile family, and Aneeka, who is from a far humbler background as they begin to craft a new world from their love.
+Thus begins a torrid and passionate affair between Eamonn, who is from a rich and high-profile family, and Aneeka, who is from a far humbler background as they begin to craft a new world from their love.